MansiVisuals/SureBeat-Madmom/README.md

 2. Install FFmpeg (if needed):

-	•	Download from the official FFmpeg website, or install with Homebrew:
+	•	Download from the official FFmpeg website or this repo (recommended), or install with Homebrew:

 https://ffmpeg.org/download.html download binary for macOS from the website and place into /usr/local/bin